ayns01/ColorLens/README.md

 ![cameraLens2](https://user-images.githubusercontent.com/18627505/60787909-27281e00-a110-11e9-812f-1d9359dd0c62.png)

 ## About
-This is photo editor app for Android.
+This is a photo editor app for Android.
 It can make photo like CHEKI photo.
-You can decorate your photo with colorlens filter, photo frame and doodle by finger.
+You can decorate your photo with colorlens's filter, photo frame and doodle by finger.

 ## Development
 I am using Java for this app.
-I was new to use Java in project.
-That is why I decide to use this language.
+I am new to Java language.
+So that as a challenge I decided to do a Java project.
-However on I/O 2019 event, Google announced Android development will become increasingly Kotlin-first.
-So I want to make Android app using Kotlin next time.
+However on I/O 2019 event, Google announced Android development would become increasingly Kotlin based.
+So I decided make Android app using Kotlin next time.
-Also they announced new Android Jetpack.
-I didn't use any function in this project.
-But I need to catch up on all feature of Jetpack.
+Also Google I/O announced new Android Jetpack.
+I didn't use any function in this project from Jetpack.
+But I need to catch up on all features of Jetpack.

-### Core function of ColorLens
+### Core functions of ColorLens
 **✂︎Cropping**<br>
 It is implemented by SimpleCropView library.
 I just set cropMode, frameScale and ShowMode.
-It was super easy and beauty!
+It was super easy to use and beautiful!
-The code is like below.
+This is the code.
 ```
 mCropView = findViewById(R.id.cropImageView);
 mCropView.setCropMode(CropImageView.CropMode.SQUARE);